Simon Osborne looks at some of the main announcements and rule changes regarding benefit and coronavirus (COVID-19).

 Those working reduced hours due to coronavirus or those being furloughed by their employer will not have their tax credits payments affected if they are still employed or self-employed.

 These customers do not need to contact HMRC about this change.
-We will treat customers as working their normal hours until the and close, even if they are not using either scheme.
+We will treat customers as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme close, even if they are not using either scheme.

 Rules putting this approach into law came into effect from 23 May 2020.
 Specifically, if a WTC recipient who is furloughed under the Coronavirus Job Retention Scheme or is otherwise a 'coronavirus impacted' worker reduces their hours 'as a consequence of coronavirus' so that they no longer satisfy their full-time work requirement, they will still be treated as satisfying the requirement.
 Once they cease to be either a furloughed worker under the Coronavirus Job Retention Scheme or otherwise 'impacted' by coronavirus, they are given up to 8 weeks to re-establish their normal working hours, but should be treated as working them for at least 4 weeks from the date they ceased to come under the scheme or be impacted by coronavirus.